zeromile/python-turtle-challenge/curses-key.md

 Do a "save-as" of the curses-key2.py (or create a new file with the same name) to curses-key3.py

-We are going to modify our curses-key2.py code to use the python built-in wrapper
+We are going to modify our curses-key2.py code to use the python built-in wrapper, in a similar way that we did in the curses-test2.py file.